aeternity/protocol/node/api/channels_api_usage.md

 our client can still cancel it.
 If that happens the FSM will inform the other party that the update had been rejected, sending an abort conflict message.

-If the update had been canceled, FSM returns to the last co-authenticated state and enters an `open` state, waiting for a new update to be initiated.
+If the update has been cancelled, the FSM returns to the last co-authenticated state and enters an `open` state, waiting for a new update to be initiated.
-Since there is no previous stable state before the channel initial transaction, the `channel_create_tx` can not be canceled.
+Since there is no previous stable state before the channel initial transaction, the `channel_create_tx` can not be cancelled.
 It is the initiator that produces it so if the responder had different expectations for it, one is expected to close the connection instead.
 Then it can be reopened with a different set of opening arguments.

-The request for cancelling an update is the same, no matter if the canceled update is triggered by the other party or not.
+The request for cancelling an update is the same, no matter if the cancelled update is triggered by the other party or not.

 When there is a pending udpate, waiting for the client to approve, one can